Canon 5D Mark III vs 60D

 One difference between the cameras concerns the presence of an on-board flash.
 The 60D has one, while the 5D Mark III does not.
 While the built-in flash of the 60D is not very powerful, it can at times be useful as a fill-in light.The 60D has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 5D Mark III does not have a selfie-screen.

-The 5D Mark III writes its imaging data to Compact Flash cards, while the 60D uses SDXC cards.
+The 5D Mark III writes its imaging data to Compact Flash or SDXC cards, while the 60D uses SDXC cards.
 The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 60D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark III and Canon EOS 60D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.